March 27, 2020

 On his final pre-scuba gear dive, Roland succumbs to a deadly case of the bends.
 Wagner confidently soldiers on.
 During another Graves sponging, Roland’s family boat unintentionally goes up in flames.
 Graves tries to put the fire out with no success.
 Angry Wagner then steals the Conch boat and with the help of Moore, adapts it for more sponge baths...uh...diving.
 They are a bit giddy, like in an Andy Hardy film where Rooney and Garland pull together a neighborhood show as a fundraiser.

-The climactic diving scenes have Wagner encountering a giant octopus.
-Treated as the central theme on the above poster.
-It is a very believable effect with Wagner surviving with only a couple of hickeys.
+The climactic diving scene has Wagner encountering a large octopus.
+Posters of the day over-emphasize this as the central theme.
+It is a very believable effect, however, with Wagner surviving with only a couple of hickeys.
 Moving in on their stolen boat for another sponge robbery is Boone and crew.
 This leads to an ending with sudden character turnabouts.
-Boone, previously level-headed and showing sympathy for Roland’s short script now wants nothing to do with his daughter and future greek-in-law, Wagner.
+Boone, previously level-headed and showing sympathy for Roland’s short script now wants nothing to do with his daughter and a future Greek-in-law, Wagner.
 Once alongside, Graves jumps on board, going at it with Wagner again as they go overboard.
 A lot of splashing later the young punk ends up saving Graves from drowning in a seaweed entanglement.
 Back on deck, Boone is hesitant to accept Wagner but Graves reminds him he just saved his life.
 Oh.
 The Greek-Conch hatred dissolves into laughter and acceptance.
 Sponge Conch, LLC is formed.

 Note: Harry Carey, Jr., a frequent co-star on Boone’s popular television western series, plays his son, here.
 Boone’s show, on more than one occasion, also featured two other characters from this film, Jay Novello and Jacques Aubuchon.
 The studio assigned the brief, uncredited opening narration to the unknown, Roy Harold Scherer, Jr., aka Rock Hudson.